Delicate2000/MMpedia/README.md

 ## Download

-Here we provide a release version of ImgFact.
-The full dataset including all the images and the corresponding triplets can be accessed by [GoogleDrive](https://drive.google.com/drive/folders/17MWnf1hQFuOLJ-8iIe0w7Culhy2DJBzE?usp=sharing).
+Here we provide a release version of MMpedia.
+The full dataset including all the images and the corresponding entities can be accessed by [GoogleDrive](https://drive.google.com/drive/folders/17MWnf1hQFuOLJ-8iIe0w7Culhy2DJBzE?usp=sharing).

 The triplets to path map file is [triplet_path_mapping.json](https://github.com/kleinercubs/ImgFact/blob/main/triplet_path_mapping.json).